sohaat/mule-4-healthcheck-connector/README.md

 ## 2. Import the connector

-In order to use the connector in a Mule 4 Project you can import it through the "Search in Exchange" tab present in the Mule Palette or add the connector as a maven dependency
+In order to use the connector in a Mule 4 Project, you can import it through the "Search in Exchange..." tab in Mule Palette or add the connector as a maven dependency

 ```xml
 <dependency>